Case Study · Anonymized profile

 Global family-office allocation toward direct and co-investment continued to climb in the latest cycle, with a meaningful share of mid-sized European family offices opening or expanding a Gulf leg, per UBS Global Family Office reporting.
 The DIFC-leg case sits inside this corridor pattern.

-Cross-Border Build, three to six months.
+Cross-Border Marketing Build, three to six months.

 Categories the rebuild covered.